 Through the year ended December 31, 2002, we published our consolidated financial statements in pounds sterling.
-Beginning January 1, 2003 we are publishing our consolidated financial statements in US dollars.
 Solely for informational purposes, this prospectus contains translations of certain pound sterling amounts in, to or from US dollars at a specified rate.
 These translations should not be construed as representations that the pound sterling amounts actually represent the US dollar amounts indicated or could be converted into or from US dollars at the rate indicated.
 Unless otherwise stated herein, the translations of pounds sterling into and from US dollars have been made at £1.00 to US\$1.6099, which was the closing midpoint rate on December 31, 2002 as quoted in the UK Financial Times.
 The noon buying rate in New York City for cable transfers in pounds sterling as certified for customs purposes by the Federal Reserve Bank of New York at December 31, 2002 was £1.00 to US\$1.6095.
 We do not believe this difference to be material.
-The noon buying rate on August 1, 2003 was £1.00 to US \$1.6045.
+The noon buying rate on April 8, 2003 was £1.00 to US \$1.5507.